 Thembi had a residency at the Galluadette University in Washington DC, USA in l998.
 A second residency at the University of Louisville, USA in 2004, was so well received she was made an Honorary Citizen of Louisville by the Mayor, received a vote of thanks by the Senate of Kentucky, and the Governor of Kentucky gave her the highest honour Kentucky can bestow on a civilian by making her a Honorary Kentucky Colonel.

-Her favourite moment was singing “Happy Birthday” for the then president Nelson Mandela on his 80th birthday in Washington DC, broadcast live on CNN.
+Her favorite moment was singing “Happy Birthday” for then-president Nelson Mandela on his 80th birthday in Washington DC, broadcast live on CNN.

 In addition to being a cast member in Truth in Translation, Thembi has worked with the Global Arts Corps in Kosovo and as a trainer in Cambodia.